ligato/docs/docs/user-guide/quickstart.md

 docker run -it --rm --name vpp-agent -p 5002:5002 -p 9191:9191 --privileged ligato/vpp-agent
 ```

 You will see the scrolling VPP agent log.
-Look it over as you put and delete  configuration items.
+Look this over as you put and delete configuration items.
 The log comes in handy when you need to observe and troubleshoot VPP agent activities.

 Open a new terminal session.
 Verify you have a running `vpp-agent` container: